 10.10.10 Health – 10.10.10 Health brings together 10 proven prospective CEOs for 10 days to tackle 10 wicked problems in the health sector.
 As highlighted in a Forbes magazine article, the program encourages successful entrepreneurs to develop viable, market-based solutions for health sector-related issues as the potential basis for their next business ventures.
 The inaugural program was hosted in Denver, Colo., on Feb.
 16-26, 2015.
 Read more.

-Digital Health Challenge – Founded in 2014, the Colorado Digital Health Challenge is a unique opportunity for early-stage digital health companies to connect with key Colorado health care leaders and stakeholders to test their products with interested organizations.
+Prime Health Challenge – Founded in 2014, the Colorado Prime Health Challenge is a unique opportunity for early-stage digital health companies to connect with key Colorado health care leaders and stakeholders to test their products with interested organizations.
 Winning companies and host institutions will work together collectively to pilot test the efficacy of digital health products in the health care setting with the overall goal of advancing the Triple Aim—improving the patient experience; increasing access to care and clinical outcomes; and reducing costs.
 Read more.

 myStrength – The $1.5 million, 7-year senior loan agreement allows myStrength to boost capacity in delivering their behavioral health e-platform to both public and commercial clients to engage more patients and consumers, generate better mental health outcomes and reduce costs.
 Read more.